nats-io/nats-operator/README.md

   version: "2.1.8"
 ```

-NATS Operator monitors creation/modification/deletion of `NatsCluster` resources and reacts by attempting to perform the any necessary operations on the associated NATS clusters in order to align their current status with the desired one.
+NATS Operator monitors creation/modification/deletion of `NatsCluster` resources and reacts by attempting to perform the many necessary operations on the associated NATS clusters in order to align their current status with the desired one.

 ## Installing